 Meningitis is a swelling of the membranes of the brain and spinal cord caused by a viral, fungal, or bacterial infection.
 One symptom of meningitis is a rash that appears as small pinpricks that later become larger blotches.

 Meningitis is a swelling of the membranes of the brain and spinal cord.
 It can be due to viral, fungal, or bacterial infection.

 The most common cause of meningitis is a viral infection.
 But bacterial meningitis is one of the most dangerous forms of the disease.

 - feeling ill

-See your doctor if you think you or a loved one may have contracted meningitis.
+See a doctor if you think you or a loved one may have developed meningitis.
 This infection can be life threatening.

 Meningococcal bacteria reproduce in the bloodstream and release poisons (septicemia).
 As the infection progresses, blood vessels can become damaged.